matthew-jones-uk/internship-homework-2021/README.md

 #### Overview

 Due to the problems with the previous approach I decided to try some preprocessing to reduce the amount of computation and iteration done when the search function is called.
 Instead of doing the left-to-right and top-to-bottom checks together for each letter of the grid in a for loop I instead put the grid in row-major and column-major order, but in a 1D flattened form.
-I use a `bytearray` here but could probably use a string instead, I wasn't sure of the performance implications of concatenation of strings vs extending bytearrays when building the column-major form.
+I use a `bytearray` here but could probably use a string instead, I wasn't sure of the performance implications of concatenation of strings vs extending bytearrays when building the column-major form or how much memory a normal string would use vs a bytearray with ascii characters.

 Row-major order is simply what the grid is already in when we're given, so all I do is convert it to ASCII for the bytearray.
 This isn't a problem as we're told the characters can only be a-z.